mpartel/usbmooc-scripts/README.markdown

 - removes `.ssh/known_hosts`
 - clears recently opened documents
 - clears Firefox cache, cookies, history and downloads (but not settings)
+- clears .cache
 - clears `/tmp` and `/var/tmp`
 - clears apt's package cache
 - removes the TMC plugin's settings

 Must be run as root since it needs to mount the image.
-Requires ruby, sqlite3 and parted.
+Requires ruby, sqlite3 and parted 3.x.

 ## zerofree.sh ##